-The details for the Microsoft Campus 3.5 Agreement are listed below, the University of Oxford initially signed up to this agreement in 2010, and has now been extended till 2016.
-There are limited products available under the Campus Agreement so Select is run in parallel to cover the remainder.
+The details for the Microsoft Campus Agreement are listed below, the University of Oxford has now been extended till 31 August 2017.
 The licences under Campus, although available free of charge (centrally funded), are non-perpetual but those under Select are valid in perpetuity.
 Please see the information below regarding usage terms and agreement details.

 Please refer to Select Deal for details of the Microsoft Select Agreement.